Piqua, Ohio: Education

-The Piqua City School District operates two elementary schools, one intermediate school, one middle school, a junior high school, and Piqua High School.
+The Piqua City School District, which covers the entire city, operates two elementary schools, one intermediate school, one middle school, a junior high school, and Piqua High School.
 Piqua is also home to the Upper Valley Career Center.
 Piqua is also home to several private schools, including Piqua Catholic School, the Piqua Seventh Day Adventist School, and the Nicholas School.

-Piqua is home to Edison Community College.
+Piqua is home to Edison State Community College, established as Ohio's first general and technical college in 1973.